baobabKoodaa/blog/content/posts/2019-08-08--how-to-set-up-email/index.md

     >
 </re-img>

-Here's some practical advice to maximize your chances of receiving and delivering email.
-Yes, it's 2019, and somehow, <re-link to="/dont-send-email-from-your-own-server/">delivering messages over the internet is considered to be a hard problem</re-link>.
+Mankind has eradicated polio and sent a Tesla to orbit, and yet <re-link to="/dont-send-email-from-your-own-server/">we haven't figured out how to reliably send messages over the internet</re-link>.
+It's a weird world, I know, but it's the one we've got.
+This article offers some practical advice to maximize your chances of receiving and delivering email.
 Let's start with the most obvious choice for email and then look at other options.

 ### Why you shouldn't use Gmail/Outlook